-Sackett Street Writers' Workshop, works as an editorial assistant for Guernica, co-hosts the Renegade Reading Series, and writes copy for start ups, advertising agencies and the United Nations.
+Sackett Street Writers' Workshop and Mercy College, is a contributing editor for Guernica, co-hosts the Renegade Reading Series, and writes copy for start ups, advertising agencies and the United Nations.
 She also translates from French to English.

 She has also lived in The Farm, once the largest commune in the U.S., Kalamazoo, Michigan; Barrow, Alaska; Houston, Texas; Quito, Ecuador; Oaxaca and La Paz, Mexico; London, England; Ferney-Voltaire, France; and Geneva, Switzerland.